j1schmid/ftp_fourier/README.md

 ### Octave/Matlab

 Im working with octave, the scripts will run with some small modifications in matlab.
-You might need to delet or comment one of the first lines 'pkg load ...'. in octave the "toolboxes"/packages must be loaded explicitly.
+You might need to delet or comment one of the first lines `pkg load ...`. in octave the "toolboxes"/packages must be loaded explicitly.